Fantom-foundation/Aida/README.md

 ### Trace Record
 **Run**

 `./build/trace record 5000000 5100000`
 simulates transaction execution from block 5,000,000 to (and including) block 5,100,000 using [substate](github.com/Fantom-foundation/substate-cli).
 Storage operations executed during transaction processing are recorded into a compressed file format.

 **Options**

-`--substate-dir` sets directory contain substate database.
-Default: `./substate.fantom` `--trace-dir` sets trace file output directory.
+`--substatedir` sets directory contain substate database.
+Default: `./substate.fantom`

+`--trace-dir` sets trace file output directory.
 Default: `./`

 ### Trace Replay

 **Run**

 `./build/trace replay 5050000 5100000`
 reads the recorded traces and re-execute state operations from block 5,050,000 to 5,100,000.
 The storage operations are executed sequentially in the order they were recorded.
 The tool iterates through substates to construct a partial stateDB such that the replayed storage operations can simulate read/write with actual data.

 **Options**

 `--trace-dir` sets trace file directory.
 Default: `./`